Interstate 675 (Georgia)

 Interstate 675 (I-675) is an 11.04 mi auxiliary Interstate Highway in the southeast part of the Atlanta metropolitan area.
-It travels from I-75 in Stockbridge in the south to I-285 in the north.
+It links I-75 in Stockbridge in the south to I-285 in the north.
 I-675 is also designated as the Terrell Starr Parkway and also has the unsigned internal state route designation of State Route 413 (SR 413).

 Route description

 Beginning at its southern terminus with I-75, I-675 is a four-lane highway with a grassy median and frequently with cable barriers.
 Between Ellenwood Road/Forest Parkway and the route's northern terminus at I-285 and Moreland Avenue, the freeway expands with three lanes in each direction.

 The southern end of I-675 includes reversible high-occupancy toll (HOT) and express toll lanes built within the median, the South Metro Express Lanes, which opened January 28, 2017.

 The entire length of I-675 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.